 A true believer in re-purposing, Lisa’s favourite materials are often remnants from farm machinery or automotive parts.
 She combines these industrial components with a process of bending steel rod by using a high heat induction tool.

 “Steel is a much softer material than people realize.
 The rod can be easily twisted and stretched if you add a bit of heat.
 I often think of it as a fibre to weave or like a pencil line drawing.”

 Lisa is beyond excited to be working with her mentor and teacher, Katie Ohe.
-This summer during her residency at the Kiyooka Ohe Arts Centre Lisa hopes to experiment with and learn about kinetic sculpture from Katie.
+During her residency at the Kiyooka Ohe Arts Centre Lisa experimented with and learned about kinetic sculpture from Katie.
 Anyone interested in seeing what they’re up to is invited to come out and have a look!
 Email Ricardo at: firstname.lastname@example.org

 Visit Lisa’s website here.